-1997: First dwarf-mistletoe cleaning.
-Trees not removed in harvest are pruned free of all visible dwarf-mistletoe infections.
+- 1995: Second dwarf-mistletoe cleaning.
+Trees are pruned free of all visible dwarf-mistletoe infections.
 Practice is cost-sharable.
 Many people prefer to do the work themselves.
-It is relaxing and not hard physically.

-- 1998: Second dwarf-mistletoe cleaning.
-Treatment is the same as the first cleaning, except there won't be as many trees to prune. - 1999: Third dwarf-mistletoe cleaning.
+It is relaxing and not hard physically. - 1996: Third dwarf-mistletoe cleaning.
+Treatment is the same as the first cleaning, except there won't be as many trees to prune. - 1997: Fourth dwarf-mistletoe cleaning.
 Same as above.
 If all cleanings were thorough, this should be the last one.
-Because infections are easy to miss, a fourth cleaning is usually conducted. - 2000: Fourth (and last) dwarf-mistletoe cleaning. - 2001: Wildlife practice.
-This could be any practice listed above.
-I am assuming that a tenth-acre shrub thicket will be the practice chosen.
-Costs are covered above.
-The cost-sharing program can reimburse \$280.00 for this practice. - 2002: Reforestation planting.
+Because infections are easy to miss, a fourth cleaning is usually conducted. - 1998: Fourth (and last) dwarf-mistletoe cleaning. - 1999: Reforestation planting.
 Cost-sharable.
-Details are covered above. - 2003: Maintenance planting.
+Details are covered above. - 2000: Maintenance planting.
 Expect to loose 10 to 15% of a planting during the first year.
 About 60 seedlings per acre need to be replaced.
 As there is no need to replace weed barrier, replacement is much cheaper.
-The Stewardship Incentives Program usually pays 65% of the cost. - 2004: No activities.
+The Stewardship Incentives Program usually pays 65% of the cost. - 2001: Defensible Space practice, if applicable. - 2002: No activities. - 2003: No activities. - 2004: No activities. - 2005: Revise and update this plan.